 Let’s talk about the advantages.

 Before I continue on why you shouldn’t get WordPress.com if you want to be a serious blogger, let me explain some quick advantages of having it.
-The advantages are it’s free and they manage things for you.
+The advantages are that it’s free and they manage things for you.
 They back up your site for you and they do maintenance work for you.
-With WP.org while you do have to do these things on your own you don’t have to worry because it’s not hard.
+With WP.org, while you do have to do these things on your own, you don’t have to worry because it’s not hard.
 You don’t have to be computer savvy to do it.
 I did it with no blogging experience.
 It’s easy to backup your site and WP.org is so awesome that you can install backup plugins for your blog.
-Now let’s go back to the disadvantages of the .com version.
+Now let’s go back to the disadvantages of the.com version.

-If you are looking for some custom domain name for your blog or website, you can signup for their premium plans under which you can buy a domain (or host your own domain purchased from somewhere else) and host it with them with their extended services like CSS editor, domain mapping, removal of ads, video upload, extended storage and more (These services are not available with free version).
+If you are looking for a custom domain name for your blog or website, you can signup for their premium plans under which you can buy a domain (or host your own domain purchased from somewhere else) and host it with them with their extended services like CSS editor, domain mapping, removal of ads, video upload, extended storage, and more.
+(These services are not available with the free version).

-The only true advantage that WordPress.com has over .org is that it is free.
+The only true advantage that WordPress.com has over.org is that it is free.
 That’s what it comes down to.
 Serious bloggers will never recommend WP.com.
-When I first started blogging in a couple of months I was able to throw up a simple adsense ad that paid for my hosting for the current month and some months in advance.
-I highly recommend that if you’re serious about making a site then you have to choose WordPress.org.
+When I first started blogging a couple of months ago, I was able to throw up a simple adsense ad that paid for my hosting for the current month and some months in advance.
+I highly recommend that if you’re serious about making a site, then you have to choose WordPress.org.
 I will help you if you need any help.
-Don’t make the mistake of starting off free with the intention of later on getting your own hosting.
+Don’t make the mistake of starting off free with the intention of later getting your own hosting.
 This will only create more problems for you.
 Start now.